snphillips/LED-Candle/README.md

 # LED Proximity Sensing Flickering Candle

 An arduino led candle that flickers when something goes near it.
 This project is inspired by My [New Flame](https://www.ingo-maurer.com/en/products/my-new-flame/) by Moritz Waldemeyer for Ingo Maurer.
 Technically, this project is adapted from Phillip Burgess/paintyourdragon's [Animated Flame Pendant](https://learn.adafruit.com/animated-flame-pendant).
+Instead of

 ## Prerequisites